FeuSalamander/Vmessage/README.md

 - LuckPerms Prefix and Suffix Support
 - Velocity only
 - Reload command: "/vmessage reload", permission: "vmessage.reload"
+- MiniMessage support, if a player want to have MiniMessage in his message he needs to have the permission "vmessage.minimessage"
 - Global message command: "/sendall"
 - You can also check my Bukkit plugin https://github.com/FeuSalamander/MiniWalls